-The Annual General Meeting adopted, on 28 April 2021, the following Board proposal for guidelines.
+The Vattenfall AB Annual General Meeting adopted, on 29 April 2024, the following Board proposal for guidelines.

-These guidelines cover senior executives.
-'Senior executives' refers to board members, the CEO and other members of the Group management.
+These guidelines cover the President and other members of the Group management.
+They also cover board members, to the extent their remuneration is not decided by the Annual General Meeting.
 The guidelines are designed in accordance with the Swedish Government's principles for remuneration and other terms of employment for senior executives of state-owned companies, decided on 27 February 2020 (www.regeringen.se), with a deviation as to how the principles are applied in Vattenfall's subsidiaries (see additional information under Explanation for deviations from the government's principles).
-The guidelines shall apply to remuneration agreed upon, and changes made to already agreed remuneration, after the guidelines have been adopted by the 2021 Annual General Meeting.
-The guidelines do not cover remuneration decided by the Annual General Meeting.
+The guidelines shall apply to remuneration agreed upon, and changes made to already agreed remuneration, after the guidelines have been adopted by the 2024 Annual General Meeting.